deepakshukla923/Weather_App/README.md

 # Weather_App
-A Program to fetch weather report using a weatherapi.
+A Python program to fetch weather report using a weatherapi.